Orthogonal Hierarchical Decomposition for Structure-Aware Table Understanding with Large Language Models: Orthogonal Hierarchical Decomposition

-To capture the bi-directional logical dependencies without relying on global alignment, we propose \textbf{Orthogonal Tree Induction (OTI)}, which factorizes the table into a column tree $\mathcal{T}_{\text{col}}$ and a row tree $\mathcal{T}_{\text{row}}$.
-This orthogonal decomposition allows for the independent resolution of hierarchical depth in both dimensions.
-As $\mathcal{T}_{\text{col}}$ and $\mathcal{T}_{\text{row}}$ are constructed via symmetric logic, we detail the two-stage evolution of $\mathcal{T}_{\text{col}}$ below: \textbf{Header Skeleton Induction} and \textbf{Adaptive Data Anchoring}.
-The overall procedure of the proposed OTI is summarized in Algorithm \ref{alg:oti}.
+To capture the bi-directional logical dependencies without relying on global alignment, we propose \textit{Orthogonal Tree Induction (OTI)}, which factorizes the table into a column tree $\mathcal{T}_{\text{col}}$ and a row tree $\mathcal{T}_{\text{row}}$ for independent hierarchical resolution.
+As $\mathcal{T}_{\text{row}}$ is constructed symmetrically to $\mathcal{T}_{\text{col}}$ by swapping row/column roles (adopting column-major ordering and column-span proximity), we focus on the column tree ($\mathcal{T}_{\text{col}}$) to illustrate this two-step module, detailing its core components: \textbf{Header Hierarchy Induction} and \textbf{Adaptive Data Anchoring}.
+The overall procedure of OTI is summarized in Algorithm \ref{alg:oti}.